 30 October 2018

-Chocolat (starring Juliette Brinoche)
+Chocolat (Juliette Brinoche)

 In between watching new DVDs we have been given, we are re-watching some of the films we haven’t seen for about ten years.
 Last night we decided to see ‘Chocolat’ again, which we last saw in the spring of 2007.
-I liked it then - slightly better than the book on which it is based by Joanne Harris, to my surprise - but we didn’t remember much about it although I recalled the overall storyline.
+I liked it then, slightly better than the book on which it is based by Joanne Harris, to my surprise.
+But we didn’t remember much about it although I recalled the overall storyline.

 The setting of the film is a small French town, one which is ruled by a somewhat uptight Mayor (Alfred Molina) who lives his life with rigid morality.
 Everyone in the town knows their place, and their duty.
 They dress conservatively, and all attend the Catholic church regularly.
 The new young priest (Hugh O’Connor) finds himself judged by the mayor and his sermons re-written, with an emphasis on denial and sin.
 This is the part I liked a great deal more than the book, where it's the priest who is rigidly judgemental.